Sleep in the U.S. - Statistics and Facts

 The issue was worsened by the COVID-19 pandemic, which raised insomnia rates among health care workers from 44.5% to 64%.
 Other sleep-related problems like hypersomnia and taking sleeping pills had considerable exposure of about 4%-6% and 8% respectively in the population.

-Research shows how the sleep duration has other health implications, where short sleep duration is considered a risk factor for several chronic diseases including obesity, diabetes, heart diseases and even death.
-Also, sleep duration varies with age, geographical area, and race/ethnicity, depicting a diverse relationship of sleep and health in the U.S. population.
+Research shows how the sleep duration has other health implications, where short sleep duration is considered a risk factor for several chronic diseases including obesity, diabetes, heart diseases, and even death.
+Also, sleep duration varies with age, geographical area, and race/ethnicity, depicting a diverse relationship of sleep and health in the U.S. population, which can be better understood through a detailed medical chronology to track and analyze individual health patterns over time.

 Average Sleep Duration According to Their Age Group